jphaugla/Redis-Digital-Banking-redisson/README.md

-# Redisearch-Digital-Banking-redistemplate
+# Redisearch-Digital-Banking-redisson

-Provides a quick-start example of using Redis with springBoot with Banking structures.
+Provides a quick-start example of using Redis with springBoot and redisson with Banking structures.
 Digital Banking uses an API microservices approach to enable high speed requests for account, customer and transaction information.
 As seen below, this data is useful for a variety of business purposes in the bank.
 <a href="" rel="Digital Banking"><img src="images/DigitalBanking.png" alt="" /></a>

-### Note:  This is the same as Redisearch-Digital-Banking but uses redistemplate instead of any of the crudrepository indexes.  redisearch 2.0 indexes will be used.
+### Note:  This is the same as Redisearch-Digital-Banking but uses redisson redistemplate instead of any of the crudrepository indexes.  redisearch 2.0 indexes will be used.
 This is not using the crudrepository for the basic redis data.

 ## Overview
 In this tutorial, a java spring boot application is run through a jar file to support typical API calls to a REDIS banking data layer.
 A redis docker configuration is included.